koeppl/pbwt/readme.md

 A sample dataset as input can be found at http://dolomit.cs.tu-dortmund.de/tudocomp/pbwt_matrix.xz

 ## 📚 References
-- Richard Durbin￼: Efficient haplotype matching and storage using the positional Burrows-Wheeler transform (PBWT).
+- Richard Durbin: Efficient haplotype matching and storage using the positional Burrows-Wheeler transform (PBWT).
 Bioinform.
 30(9): 1266-1272 (2014)